Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 The Only Safe Choice: Agricultural Lime (CaCO3)

-The only type of lime that is safe to use in a chicken coop is agricultural lime, which is typically sold as barn lime or garden lime.
+The only type of lime that is safe to use in a chicken coop is agricultural lime (or ‘ag lime’), which is typically sold as barn lime or garden lime.
 For detailed guidance on lime types and safe use in poultry settings, consult resources like the University of Kentucky’s eXtension poultry articles.

 • Chemical Composition: This lime is derived from crushed limestone, and its chemical name is calcium carbonate (CaCO3).